Updated Aug 16, 2019

-This guide is designed to equip professionals who are familiar with Microsoft Azure with the key concepts required to get started with Google Cloud Platform.
-The guide compares Cloud Platform with Azure and highlights the similarities and differences between the two.
-In addition, the guide provides quick-reference mappings of Azure products, concepts, and terminology to the corresponding products, concepts, and terminology on Cloud Platform.
+This set of articles is designed to help professionals who are familiar with Microsoft Azure familiarize themselves with the key concepts required in order to get started with Google Cloud.
+The guide compares Google Cloud with Azure and highlights the similarities and differences between the two.
+In addition, the guide provides quick-reference mappings of Azure products, concepts, and terminology to the corresponding products, concepts, and terminology on Google Cloud.

-This guide doesn't attempt to compare the syntax and semantics of the SDK, APIs, or command-line tools provided by Azure and Cloud Platform.
+This document doesn't attempt to compare the syntax and semantics of the SDK, APIs, or command-line tools provided by Azure and Google Cloud.

 Regions and zones

-As with Azure, Google Cloud Platform products are deployed within regions located around the world.
-Each region comprises one or more data centers that are in close geographical proximity to each other.
-Cloud Platform further divides availability into zones, which are isolated locations within a region.
+As with Azure, Google Cloud products are deployed within regions located around the world.
+Each region consists of one or more data centers that are in geographical proximity to each other.
+Both Azure and Google Cloud further divide availability into zones, which are isolated locations within a region.

 Isolation and availability

-By design, Azure pairs regions that are on the same continent and are physically isolated from each other by at least 300 miles into availability sets.
+By design, Azure pairs regions that are in the same continent and that are physically isolated from each other by at least 300 miles into availability zones.
 Azure encourages users to architect their systems and applications around these pairs, creating an active-active recovery setup for availability and isolation purposes.
-In addition, some Azure services, such as Blob service, have replication options that automatically replicate data across paired regions.
+In addition, some Azure services, such as Blob Storage, have replication options that automatically replicate data across paired regions.

-Cloud Platform employs a similar strategy for isolation and availability, isolating regions from each other for availability reasons.
-Cloud Platform does not prescribe specific regional pairings; however, as with Azure, you must architect your application across multiple regions if you want to achieve high availability.
-Also like Azure, some Cloud Platform services, such as Cloud Storage Multi-Regional, have built-in multi-regional synchronization.
+Google Cloud employs a similar strategy for isolation and availability, isolating regions from each other for availability reasons.
+Google Cloud does not prescribe specific regional pairings.
+However, as with Azure, you must architect your application across multiple regions if you want to achieve high availability.
+Also as with Azure, some Google Cloud services such as Cloud Storage Multi-Regional Storage and Cloud Storage dual-regional storage classes have built-in multi-region synchronization.